 From 1,500 to one: Texas considers flat sales tax rate for remote sellers

-Update 11.13.2018: Texas lawmakers are pursuing the single local tax rate for remote sellers discussed below.
-Senate Bill 70, introduced by Senator Jane Nelson on November 12, would allow remote sellers to elect to collect the "single local use tax rate" determined by the Texas Comptroller rather than "the combined rate of all applicable local use taxes."
-The bill will be discussed during the upcoming legislative session, which starts January 8, 2019.
+Update 2.25.2019: Texas lawmakers are pursuing the single local tax rate for remote sellers discussed below.
+Both Senate Bill 70 and HB 2153 would allow remote sellers to elect to collect the "single local use tax rate" determined by the Texas Comptroller rather than "the combined rate of all applicable local use taxes."

 There are more than 1,500 local sales and use tax jurisdictions in Texas, and each has its own sales and use tax rate.
 Recently, the Texas Comptroller of Public Affairs proposed replacing the 1,500+ local sales and use tax rates with a single, flat rate for remote sellers.
 This would greatly facilitate sales and use tax compliance for out-of-state sellers doing business in Texas.